camunda/camunda-docs/docs/components/operate/userguide/resolve-incidents-update-variables.md

 Operate provides tools for diagnosing and resolving incidents.
 Let’s go through incident diagnosis and resolution step by step.

-When we inspect the process instance, we can see exactly what our incident is: `Expected to evaluate condition 'orderValue>=100' successfully, but failed because: Cannot compare values of different types: STRING and INTEGER`
+When we inspect the process instance, we can observe exactly what our incident is: `Expected to evaluate condition 'orderValue>=100' successfully, but failed because: Cannot compare values of different types: STRING and INTEGER`

 ![operate-incident-instance-view](./img/operate-view-instance-incident.png)